Advances in Position-Momentum Entanglement: A Versatile Tool for Quantum Technologies: Techniques to measure spatial entanglement

-\\ where $\sigma_{x(\text{emccd})}$ is the position correlation length at the EMCCD plane measured using near-field imaging with magnification $M$ ( M=1 for no magnification), $\sigma_{p(\text{emccd})}$ is the momentum correlation width mapped in position coordinates of the EMCCD at the far-field, $k$ is the wave-number of the SPDC photons, and $f$ is the focal length of the lens used for the Fourier transform of the crystal’s exit plane onto the EMCCD.
+\\ where $\sigma_{x(\text{emccd})}$ is the position correlation width, $M$ is the magnification, $\sigma_{p(\text{emccd})}$ is the momentum correlation width, $k$ is the wavenumber of the SPDC photons, and $f$ is the focal length of the lens used for the Fourier image.

+To visualize the photon pairs' correlations in different configurations, one sums the frame's rows or columns as shown in Figure~\ref{F11}.
+These summations transform the $(n\times n)$ matrix into a $(n \times 1)$ row vector (or $(1\times n)$ if columns are summed) which has the information of intensity correlation in the $x$-axis ($y$-axis).
+Multiplying the transpose of the row vector with the row vector within the same frame $l$, the pixel-to-pixel intensity correlation for the x-axis is obtained, see Figure~\ref{F10}.
+Likewise, to get the second JPD in the y-axis, this process is repeated for the column vector.

-In quantum imaging, JPD is a quantity of particular interest.
-JPD is achieved through statistical averaging roughly over $10^6$ to $10^7$ intensity images.
-Given the fact that CCD-based detectors provide frame rates of the order of 100 frame per second, total acquisition time to achieve JPD can vary from several hours to over a day.
-Such long acquisition times hinders the adaptation of quantum imaging schemes for real world applications.
+The JPD is achieved through statistical averaging, roughly over $10^6$ to $10^7$ intensity images.
+Given the fact that CCD-based detectors provide frame rates of the order of 100 frame per second, the total acquisition time to achieve JPD can vary from several hours to over a day.
+Such long acquisition times hinder the adaptation of quantum imaging schemes for real-world applications.
+However, new camera technologies can overcome these drawbacks.

-In recent years, single-photon avalanche diode (SPAD) cameras have been produced and are now commercially available.
-These cameras are based on CMOS technology.
-The progress in this field has empowered the production of compact arrays~\cite{1206776,10059123}.
-So far, SPAD arrays have demonstrated their capabilities in LiDAR(Light detection and ranging)~\cite{6872788,8502386,8662355}, fluorescence lifetime imaging~\cite{Bruschini2020, Li:10,8494330}, imaging through strongly scattering media~\cite{Lyons2019}, non-line of sight imaging~\cite{Gariepy2016}, time-resolved correlation measurements~\cite{Lubin:19,Unternahrer:16}.
+In recent years, single-photon avalanche diode (SPAD) cameras have been developed~\cite{10059123, 1206776} and are now commercially available.
+SPAD arrays have demonstrated their capabilities in LiDAR (Light detection and ranging)~\cite{6872788,8502386,8662355}, in fluorescence lifetime imaging~\cite{Bruschini2020, Li:10,8494330}, in imaging through strongly scattering media~\cite{Lyons2019}, in non-line of sight imaging~\cite{Gariepy2016}, in time-resolved correlation measurements~\cite{Lubin:19,Unternahrer:16}, and also, to certify spatial entanglement~\cite{imaging_certifying_entanglement}.
+The detection principle in SPAD cameras allows the detection of joint events of photon pairs between different pixels.
+This fundamental difference, compared to other cameras, enables entanglement certification in just seconds, with a significantly improved signal-to-noise ratio.
+With this, SPAD cameras have shown potential for real-world applications in quantum technologies.
+But, despite all these advantages, SPAD cameras still need time to become a leading technology, for example, to achieve higher resolution and lower prices.